 When it comes to understanding what 4K means, it can be easy to get bogged down in technical jargon.
 What you need to know is that 4K, also known as Ultra High Definition (UHD), is a step up from your usual high-definition (HD) TV.
 A 4K display can broadcast a picture that’s around four times clearer than a high-definition screen.
 So if you’ve ever wanted sharper details and the ability to really see what’s going on in dark movie settings, 4K is the resolution for you.
 This invention is also often paired with a High Dynamic Range (HDR) feature, which can showcase a billion colors on screen compared to the standard 16 million.

 Although 4K TVs have been around for a while, 4K content is still up-and-coming.
 However, streaming services’ 4K libraries are always growing to include not just blockbuster movies, but also hit shows and even a handful of live sporting events.
 Essentially, if you want the latest technology that provides a high-quality, theater-like atmosphere, you have to try 4K.
+To learn more, visit our 4K streaming guide.

 Does YouTube TV support 4K resolution?